mongodb/specifications/source/crud/crud.rst

 The estimated count of documents is returned in the ``count`` field in this case.

-For wire versions less than 4.9.0, the estimatedDocumentCount function is implemented using the ``count`` command with no query filter, skip, limit, or other options that would alter the results.
+For server versions less than 4.9.0 (wire version 11 or under), the estimatedDocumentCount function is implemented using the ``count`` command with no query filter, skip, limit, or other options that would alter the results.
 Once again, the only supported option is maxTimeMS.

 ~~~~~~~~~~~~~~